-James B. Walker, a New Mexico native, Jim is the SW Regional Director and Senior Vice President of The Archaeological Conservancy.
-He has worked for the organization since 1981.
+James B. Walker, a New Mexico native, Jim is the retired SW Regional Director and Senior Vice President of The Archaeological Conservancy.
+He worked for the organization since 1981.
 Jim holds a BA in Anthropology and an MBA in Marketing, both degrees from The University of New Mexico.
 His background also includes extensive experience and education in real estate and cultural resource management.
 Learn more about Jim Walker in our blog series The People Behind TAC: Looking Back on 33 Years: My Favorite Preserve.

 Gordon P. Wilson, Chairman, is a retired investment and mutual fund manager.
 He served as chief investment officer and president of Kemper-Murray Johnstone International in Chicago.
 Wilson is a former member of the board of directors of the Crow Canyon Archaeological Center and Futures for Children.
 He holds a Masters degree in finance from the University of Illinois and lives in Santa Fe.
 Learn more about Gordon Wilson in our blog series The People Behind TAC: Economics & Archaeology- My Road to The Archaeological Conservancy